dimitar-4/ms2-memory-game/README.md

 ### Links Testing

 All inner links and buttons are tested.
 No problems were shown.

-### Problems

-While testing the game there are some problems that are left to be fixed in the future.
-The pop up windows must be closed manually and the goal for them is to be displayed for couple of seconds and close automatically.
-Also already played cards can be played again wich is a problem to fix in the future.
-This problems are noted wile the testing period.

 ## Deployment